ninjaprawn/iFW/README.md

 State of Project
 ----------
-Project is currently 65% on the way.
-Currently on Push Notifications handling.
+Project is currently 75% on the way.
+Currently on implementing a better API.
-Need to add Push Notifications handling, better API.
+Need to add a better API.
 Then bug fixes/enhancements.
 ETA: 15/04/16

 Note: I will be working on primarily the push notification handlers and api, but you might see some small changes in the files as I transition to my stuff to the app.